Information and resources to help you live a balanced life.

 Students can always come to Wellness Resources looking for answers to questions or resources related to staying active and fit, nutrition, anxiety and depression, mindfulness, sexual health, drug and alcohol use, or sexual violence and assault prevention.

-in distress.
+peers in distress.
 Check out our fast tips and download the full document below.

 Supporting others after a crisis